Ldpe2G/DeepLearningForFun/MXNet-Cpp/parsingNDArray/README.md

 # Parsing MXNet Parameter File In C++

-This small project aims to extract parameters from pretrained MXNet .params file in C++, and only depends on the [dmlc-core](https://github.com/dmlc/dmlc-core) project.
+This small project aims to extract parameters from pretrained MXNet `.params` file in C++, and only depends on the [dmlc-core](https://github.com/dmlc/dmlc-core) project.

-If you want to run your MXNet pretrained model on mobile devices with other light weight frameworks, for example [ncnn](https://github.com/Tencent/ncnn) .
-You need to first extract the pretrained parameters from the .params file.
+If you want to run your MXNet pretrained model on mobile devices with other light weight frameworks, you need to first extract the pretrained parameters from the `.params` file.

-This project provides you the facility to parse the .params file and extract the weights in C++.
+This project shows how to parse the `.params` file and extract the weights.

 ## Build The Project